noahehall/theBookOfNoah/linux/cmdline.md

  shift
 done

-#somescript -a -b someValue -c -d -- e f g
+#somescript -a -b paramValue -c -d -- e f g
+# replace the cmd line options with the ones provided by getopts
+set -- $(getopt -q ab:cd "$@")
 while [ -n "1" ]; do
   case "$1" in
     -a) echo "found -a option" ;;